Corridor 7: Alien Invasion

 Corridor 7: Alien Invasion is a first-person shooter video game developed by Capstone Software and published by IntraCorp and GameTek.
 The game was poorly received, largely due to its use of the outdated Wolfenstein 3D engine.
 A sequel, Corridor 8: Galactic Wars, was announced but later canceled.

 Plot

 The staff of a top-secret research laboratory, Corridor 7, inadvertently opens an interdimensional portal known as the Vortex while experimenting on an alien artifact recovered from Mars.
 Shortly after, hostile aliens emerge from the Vortex and kill all of the staff.
-The player, as a lone Special Forces soldier, enters the base to fight the aliens and destroy the source of their power.
+The player, as a lone special forces soldier, enters the base to fight the aliens and destroy the artifact, thereby closing the Vortex.